yvm00/ip-address-tracker/README.md

 # ✨About the project

-**IP Adress Tracker** is a responsive website that allows users to:
+**IP Address Tracker** is a responsive website that allows users to:
 - See their own IP Address on the map on the initial page load
 - Search for any IP addresses or domains and see the key information and location
 - View the optimal layout for each page depending on their device's screen size